cyberark/secrets-provider-for-k8s/design/secrets_provider_rotation_design.md

 [ // ]: # "TODO:elaborate"

-### Customer Experience
+#### Retrieve secrets from Conjur for each K8s secret separately

 ### Order of Deployment

 Steps to follow for successful deployment

-1. Add all necessary K8s Secrets and their labels to the Secrets Provider manifest
+1. Add all necessary K8s Secrets to the Secrets Provider manifest
 2. Run the Secrets Provider Deployment (*)
 3. Run application pods (*)